WEEK 26- Laugh out Loud

 Humor is a way we can boost our positive emotions.
 This can help us think better and be more creative.
 For example, a study showed doctors experiencing positive emotions made more accurate diagnoses (Seligman, 2002).
 When we use humor we can see the lighter, brighter side to life and sustain a cheerful mood.
 Laughing has many benefits.
 Firstly it is contagious- thanks to our mirror neurons, which make us respond to actions we observe in others.
 Laughing hard is a burst of exercise, triggering the release of endorphins that make us more relaxed both physically and emotionally.
 Using humor to acknowledge mistakes without becoming angry or frustrated plays an important role in developing our resilience.
 While humor can be fun and help us feel better it must never be used to hurt someone.
 We should laugh with people not at people.
 Humor increases levels of social support through reducing conflict and enhancing positive feelings towards others (Martin, 2001).
 The benefits of laughing occur whether the laugh is real or fake- the body cannot tell the difference.
 By seeking opportunities for humor and laughter we can improve our emotional health, strengthen our relationships and find greater wellbeing.

-Description of Positive Education Practice: Laugh out Loud (LOL)
+Description of Personal Wellbeing Practice: Laugh out Loud (LOL)

 Students are to gather in a circle.